 View Curriculum vitae.

-Julie Anne Péron is currently associate professor of clinical neuropsychology and director of the Clinical and Experimental Neuropsychology Laboratory at the Faculty of Psychology and Educational Sciences of the University of Geneva.
+Julie Anne Péron is currently associate professor of clinical neuropsychology, director of the Clinical and Experimental Neuropsychology Laboratory and director of the Master of Advanced Studies in neuropsychology at the Faculty of Psychology and Educational Sciences of the University of Geneva.

 After obtaining a Diploma of Specialized Higher Studies in 2002 and a Diploma of Advanced Studies in 2004 in the field of neuropsychology, Julie Péron defended her doctoral thesis in Health Sciences at the University of Rennes 1 in 2008, under the supervision of Prof. Vérin, for which she was awarded the Brittany Young Researchers Prize from the Brittany Region Council, as well as the Alain Agniel Prize from the French Language Neuropsychology Society.